The Republic of Slovenia is a civil law country with three primary forms of not-for-profit organizations (NPOs):

 certain goods for educating, training, or employing the handicapped, if they were donated free of charge and with no commercial intention and if they were imported directly by an organization that will use them.

-Taxpayers' donations for humanitarian, cultural, scientific, health, educational, sport, and religious purposes, paid to organizations established for performing these activities, are not subject to VAT except when the amounts represent payment for goods or services.
-[4]
+Taxpayers' donations for humanitarian, cultural, scientific, health, educational, sport, and religious purposes, which are paid to organizations established for performing these activities, are not subject to VAT except when the amounts represent payment for goods or services.
+[5]

 2. Rate

-The general rate is 20%.
+The general VAT rate is 20%.
 Some goods and services are taxed at a lower rate of 8.5%.

 3. Exclusion